695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

   4. Analyze the components and connections in the block design before continuing.

+**Note**:
+- When using the B2304 in the ZU3EG device found on the Ultra96, you must set the DSP Usage to Low in the DPU configuration GUI.
+-  When setting the RAM Usage to Low, the DPU is compatible with DNNC v1.4.0.
+When setting the RAM usage to High, DNNC v1.4.0.1 must be used to generate compatible instructions.

 ## Step 4: Copy the pre-built `.hdf` to the `hsi` directory (Optional)

+ To save time, we can skip building the Vivado project  and manually export a pre-built `.hdf` file to the directory where the PetaLinux flow expects it.
 To use the pre-built option, execute the following command to copy the pre-built `.hdf` into the project:

 ```
 cd <PROJ ROOT>
-cp prebuilts/design_1_wrapper.hdf hsi`
+cp prebuilts/design_1_wrapper.hdf hsi
 ```

-**Note:** To save time, we can skip building the Vivado project during this lab session and manually export a pre-built `.hdf` file to the directory where the PetaLinux flow expects it.
+You can now skip to the PetaLinux section.

 ## Step 5: Generate the bitstream